dkd/php-populate/README.md

 The additional `is`-style method names are only attemted if the standard methods do not exist - this is done in order to accommodate the standard PHP pattern of naming boolean getters/setters using `is`.
+The getter can also be just the property name.
+This could be useful if the property is named like `$isFinished`.

+**Special requirements**

+There must be only one getter for each property.
+If multiple getters are found for a property, based on the rules above, an exception is thrown.
+This is required to ensure that the getter for a property always acts the same way.

 Handling an error from PopulateTrait
 ------------------------------------